Tel: (408) 905-9815

 Once I had access to a yard, I was forever linked to gardening.

-With an engineering degree from Brown University, Master of Science from Stanford University and Environmental Design and Horticulture degree from Foothill College, I can help you with your planting, planning, irrigation and lighting needs of your residence with utmost professionalism, attention to detail and scientific solutions.
+After an engineering career, I obtained an Environmental Design and Horticulture degree as my second career.
+Since 2015 I have been helping hundreds of clients with their planting, planning, irrigation, lighting and hardscape needs with utmost professionalism, attention to detail and scientific solutions.
 Let's create beautiful outdoor spaces together.
-Call or email about your residential landscape design needs or use the Contact page.
+Email me about your residential landscape design needs or use the Contact page.

 Looking forward to hearing from you,